Welcome to today's edition of the Rush 24-7 podcast.

 It was a little press conference.

-I think it was at a at a diner.
+I think it was at a diner.

 I'm not sure.

-Doesn't all this stuff happen at diners now in primaries.
+Doesn't all this stuff happen at diners now in primaries?

 It's just mind-boggling.